The future of Artificial Intelligence in Human Resource Management is just beginning.

 AI technologies can be great for weeding out those completely unsuitable for a role, helping to narrow down what is often a long list of candidates, but at the end of the day, the recruitment process still needs the human, personal and emotional elements to make the final call.

-Human Resource should be on the front lines of this revolution, helping employees acquire the skills that will be needed to thrive in the workplace of the future.
+Human Resources should be on the front lines of this revolution, helping employees acquire the skills that will be needed to thrive in the workplace of the future.
 It has the ability to mimic human capabilities such as learning, problem-solving, and perception.
 For Human Resources, this is the application of artificial intelligence to the function in order to streamline or automate some parts of the workflow.

 Artificial Intelligence (AI) is becoming one of the most important business disruptors of our times.
 Today, AI is reshaping the way companies manage their work and make HR plans, which increases productivity and employee engagement in general.
 AI can efficiently handle all facets of the Human Resource workflow.
 Recruitment and productivity improvements, as well as retention of employees, can be tackled faster than ever before.